-Germline counselling and/or testing was recommended by panelists (92%) in patients with metastatic prostate cancer; 65% of panelists order genetic testing directly through mainstreaming.
-The need for genetic testing generated significant discussion.
-(Table 3) In patients with a strong positive family history, but without evidence of DNA damage repair alterations and/or MMR alterations in somatic (tumour) testing, 96% of physicians recommended additional germline testing on top of BRCA1/2.
+Germline counselling and/or testing was recommended by panelists (92%) in patients with metastatic PCa; 65% of panelists order genetic testing directly through mainstreaming.
+The need for genetic testing generated significant discussion (Table 3).
+In patients with a strong positive family history, but without evidence of DNA damage repair alterations and/or MMR alterations in somatic (tumor) testing, 96% of physicians recommended additional germline testing on top of BRCA1/2.
 For patients without significant family history, physicians (79%) preferred testing an extended panel.